adlerzei/letterboxd-streaming-providers/README.md

 If you like my work, you can support me via [PayPal](https://www.paypal.me/ChristianZei/5).
 Thank you!

 ## Acknowledgements
 Thanks to everyone using, supporting and contributing to the extension.
-Phillip Emmer is especially mentioned for the idea behind this extension.
+Philipp Emmer is especially mentioned for the idea behind this extension.

 ## What's new?